emmahsax/highline_wrapper/.github/issue_template.md

 </details>

-<details><summary>General Question or Concern</summary>
+<details><summary>General Question, Comment, or Concern</summary>

-  ## What's your question or comment?
+  ## What's your question, comment, or concern?

-  > A clear and concise question or comment.
+  > A clear and concise question, comment, or concern.
 Please add as much context as possible.

 </details>